-In the spirit of International Women’s Day, get to know these leading ladies who are elevating the game in fashion, beauty, music, food, drinks, fitness, and conscious living from Singapore.
-Spoiler alert: don’t be surprised to spot a certain Honeycombers cameo in here!
+In the spirit of International Women’s Day, we’re celebrating some very special leading ladies who’ve elevated the game in the arts, entrepreneurship, activism and even conscious living in Singapore.
+Spoiler alert: don’t be surprised to spot a Honeycombers cameo in here!

 From glamorous model to hard-working tech startup CEO, Stephanie Chai inspires us to just ‘have a go’ and try something new.
 As the founder of travel sales website, TheLuxeNomad, Stephanie raised funds from venture capitalists to get her business up and running.
 Since it launched in 2012, the site has become one of the most successful in the industry.
 We also love that she did all this with an all-female team when she launched.

 Cheryl Gan’s journey towards entrepreneurship wasn’t an easy one.
 The founder of HYSSES (formerly known as Mt.
 Sapola) struggled through her engineering degree and had a promising career in business technology carved out for her.
 But in a bold move, she launch into the world of aromatherapy and essential oils after trying her hand at massage and facial treatment classes.
 Today, after over a decade in the business, she has 16 local stores under her belt, with others in Malaysia, and stockists and offices in the UK and Kazakhstan.